top of page

 Bios

 The Kenari Quartet has found a home performing on many of the premiere chamber music series in the United States.
-Recent engagements include appearances at Chamber Music Northwest, the Grand Teton Music Festival, and Chamber Music Tulsa, among others.
-For many chamber music institutions, the Kenari Quartet has been proud to serve as the first ensemble of its kind to be presented.
+Recent engagements include appearances at Chamber Music Northwest, Chamber Music Tulsa, People’s Symphony Concerts, String Theory, Beaches Fine Arts, Schneider Concerts, and Chamber Music Utica, among others.
+For many chamber institutions, the Kenari Quartet has been proud to serve as the first ensemble of its kind to be presented.

-The quartet advocates passionately for the music of living composers, and it has given world premieres of new works by Mischa Zupko, Joel Love, and David Salleras, among others.
-As a recipient of Chamber Music America’s 2016 Classical Commissioning Grant, the Kenari Quartet was awarded a generous grant that allowed them to commission a new work from Corey Dundee, the group’s very own tenor saxophonist.
-This exciting project was made possible by the Andrew.
+Shekhar, and Ted King-Smith.
+Through the support of Chamber Music Tulsa, Kenari will give the world premiere of a work by Steven Banks, the group’s baritone saxophonist, which will serve as a substantial addition to the saxophone quartet repertoire.
+As a recipient of Chamber Music America’s Classical Commissioning Grant, the Kenari Quartet was also awarded a generous grant that allowed them to commission a new work from Corey Dundee, the group’s tenor saxophonist.
+This project was made possible by the Andrew.
 W. Mellon Foundation, The Aaron Copland Fund for Music, and the Chamber Music America Endowment Fund.

 Bob Eason.jpg